renalreg/ukrdc-cupid/ARCHITECTURE.md

 - Database rows for work items raised during matching
   - **Note:** The exact form of these new work items is TBD, however they will be entirely different in form and meaning to our existing work items, requiring new tables (or an entirely separate database).
 Perhaps we should consider calling them something new, to make this clearer?

-#### Additional functionality

-We may consider adding in logic code for _handling_ work items in this submodule too.
-See our [Confluence docs](https://renalregistry.atlassian.net/wiki/spaces/SP/pages/2213249114/JTRACE+Replacement#2.3-Work-Item:-Reject-file-for-existing-patient-record) for more information on what this will specifically involve.

 <a name="core-store"></a>